 If the police suspect you of committing an offence and certain conditions are satisfied, the police will arrest you and take you to a police station as soon as practically possible.
 The police may have called you in for a voluntary interview to discuss a case.
 You can be arrested at this point but usually this will not happen in less serious cases, unless you will not remain for interview in which case you could be arrested.

 If arrested, a custody officer will authorise your detention for the purpose of questioning in a recorded interview.
 Your fingerprints and a sample of your DNA will also be taken.
-In the majority of cases, the police can detain you without charge for 24 hours, but this can be extended to 36 or 96 hours if you’re suspected of a serious crime.
+In most cases, the police can detain you without charge for 24 hours, but this can be extended to 36 or 96 hours if you are suspected of a serious crime.

 After the police have interviewed you, a decision will usually be made on what the next steps for your case will be.
 This may include your case being dropped with no further action being taken, being released under investigation, being released on pre-charge bail or being charged following a consultation with the CPS.

 Am I entitled to legal representation at the police station?

 Yes.
 No matter what your circumstances are, you will always be entitled to legal advice when you are being investigated by the police.
 You can have a lawyer under legal aid or privately.

 Contrary to what some people initially believe, seeking out legal advice is not an admission of guilt.
 It will always be beneficial to your defence if you seek out the advice of a criminal defence solicitor then, under the right circumstances, it will drastically improve the chances of the police dropping charges against you.